Our Vision: We envision a future in which all animals are treated humanely, with compassion and respect.

 answer any questions you may have about the animal or our organization.

 3) Fill out an Adoption Application.
 You must have a valid government issued photo ID that verifies you are 18 years or older and reflects your current address.
+If your photo ID reflects a different address you must provide a current utility bill with your name on it.

 4) Adoption counselors approve adoptions based on a “best match” basis not on a